QuickBooks Blog

 What’s the difference between an invoice and a receipt?

-While similar information is included in sales receipts and invoices, they are not the same.
-An invoice is issued to collect payments from customers, and a sales receipt documents proof of payment that a customer has made to a seller.
-Receipts are used as documentation to confirm that a customer has received the goods or services they paid for, and as a record that the business has been paid.
+While similar information is included on both sales receipts and invoices, they are not the same.
+An invoice is issued in order to collect payments from customers, and a sales receipt provides proof of the payment that a customer has made to a seller.
+Receipts are a form documentation used to confirm that a customer has received the goods and services they paid for, as well as providing the business with a record that they've been paid.

 What’s the difference between an invoice and a bill?

 • An invoice documents a sales transaction where the seller collects payment for products or services at a later date.
-A supplier may use the term “invoice” or “sales invoice” to describe a customer payment request.
+A supplier may also use the term 'invoice' or 'sales invoice' to describe a customer payment request.

 What does an invoice include?